For workers

 You can download detailed information leaflets about your rights on the Seasonal Worker visa from the Government website or contact the Worker Support Centre on 0800 0581 633.

-do i need to pay to see a doctor?
+I'm in the UK on the Seasonal Worker visa do i need to pay to see a doctor?

 Scotland